The Morning Fix

 Breaking posts went live in hours, not days.
 Readers got timely updates without quality cliffs.

-The outlet shifted from being a follower to shaping the news cycle—and earned daily check-in behavior (return visits +28%, push-open rate +21%).
+The outlet shifted from being a follower to shaping the news cycle—and earned daily check-in behavior (28% more return visits and a 21% higher push-open rate).

 Context